Mavis Hawa Koomson: Politics

 Koomson is a member of the New Patriotic Party.
-She is currently the Member of Parliament for Awutu Senya East Constituency in the Central Region of Ghana.
+She is a former Member of Parliament for Awutu Senya East Constituency in the Central Region of Ghana.

 Cabinet minister

 In May 2017, President Nana Akufo-Addo named Mavis Hawa Koomson as part of nineteen ministers who would form his cabinet.
 The names of the 19 ministers were submitted to the Parliament of Ghana and announced by the Speaker of the House, Rt.
 Hon.
 Prof. Mike Ocquaye.
 As a Cabinet minister, Mavis Hawa Koomson is part of the inner circle of the president and is to aid in key decision-making activities in the country.
-She is currently the Minister for Fisheries and Aquaculture Development.
+She was appointed as the Minister for Fisheries and Aquaculture Development in 2021.

 2020 elections

 In the 2020 Ghanaian general elections, she won the Awutu Senya East Constituency parliamentary seat with 57,114 votes making 52.6% of the total votes cast whilst the NDC parliamentary candidate Phillis Naa Koryoo Okunor had 51,561 votes making 47.5% of the total votes cast, the GUM parliamentary candidate Hanson Ishmael Amuzu had 0 vote making 0.0% of the total votes cast, the CPP parliamentary candidate Addy Ishmael had 0 vote making 0.0% of the total votes cast, the GCPP parliamentary candidate Peter Kwao Lartey had 0 vote making 0.0% of the total votes cast and the UPP parliamentary candidate Mohammed Issah Al-Marzuque had 0 vote making 0.0% of the total votes cast.